ravicious/cljs-sweeper/README.md

 # cljs-sweeper

-FIXME: Write a one-line description of your library/project.

-## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.
+cljs-sweeper is a ClojureScript port of the great [Mamono Sweeper](http://www.hojamaka.com/game/mamono_sweeper/en.html) written by Hojamaka Games.

 ## Setup